alexbelloni/rock-paper-scissors/README.md

-# Rock, Paper, Scissors solution
+# Rock, Paper, Scissors game

+Based on "Rock, Paper, Scissors game" challenge from frontendmentor.io
+This challenge will test your HTML, CSS and JavaScript skills.

 ## Links